-- Reading and Writing Surveys: ask students to share their reading and writing interests, territories and habits by completing a short survey.
-This can be done as a paper pencil task or done electronically.
+- Survey your students' reading and writing interests, territories and habits by completing a short survey.
+This can be done as a paper pencil task, done electronically or as a interview.
 The point is that you capture their reading and writing interests in an effort to support you when you start conferring with students.
 This information is also extremely valuable in guiding students with their leisure reading choices.

 - Create an “all about me” poster or a poster of family photos to share.